Update April 2018: Due to a landslide the Kolsai lakes are currently off limits for tourists. Saty village and Kaindy lake are still reachable.

 Several tour companies organise Kolsai lake tours and accommodation.
 They will provide you with transport, a place to stay, meals and all you need for fishing, hunting, hiking and horse riding.
 Some companies provide multi-day trekkings as well.

-- Budget 2 or 3 day tour to Charyn Canyon, Kolsai Lakes and Kaindy lake guided by a local guide.
+- 3-day tour to Kolsai and Kaindy lake

-- Weekly 3 day trekking tour to Kolsai and Kaindy lake from a local tour company
+- 2-day tour to Kolsai and Kaindy lake

-- Golden ring of Zhetisu tour with 2 days on Kolsai Lakes.
+- 6-day Golden ring of Zhetisu tour with 2 days on Kolsai Lakes

 Accommodation and camping